joshb738/School_District_Analysis/README.md

    c) **Results excluding all 9th grade students from Thomas High School**    [(Ref:Cell 27)](https://nbviewer.jupyter.org/github/joshb738/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb)

-   - An approximate **26.28%** inrease in the students passing math percentage.
+   - An approximate **26.28%** increase in the students passing math percentage.
    - An approximate **27.63%** increase in the students passing reading percentage.
    - An approximate **25.55%** increase in the students overall passing percentage.